Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 The areas that require a Crit’Air sticker keep being updated, so it’s important to ensure you understand where they are, especially if you do not have one.

-If you own a very old vehicle registered before January 1997 or a motorbike or scooter registered before 2000, you will be unable to receive a Crit’Air.
+If you own a very old vehicle registered before January 1997 or a motorbike or scooter registered before 2000, you cannot receive a Crit’Air.
 This is the French government’s way of preventing older cars that have high emissions from adding to the pollution levels in critical areas.
 However, as noted above, this does not mean you can’t drive an older vehicle in France.
 It only means you can’t drive in the zones with restrictions.

 Otherwise, generally speaking, if you don’t have one, it just means you shouldn’t drive in restricted areas if you don’t want to run the risk of a fine.
-Again, it doesn’t mean you can’t drive in France.
+Remember though, as stated above, that it doesn’t mean you can’t drive in France.

 FAQs